slzhang-fd/IsingNetMissing-replication/README.md

 ## Description

 The repository contains code associated with the following article (i.e., the code supporting the numerical findings)  and describes how to reproduce the findings.
 > Zhang, S. and Chen, Y. (2023).
-A Note on Ising Network Analysis with Missing Data
+A Note on Ising Network Analysis with Missing Data.

 ## Files